-June is Pride Month—a time to celebrate the progress, recognize the accomplishments and commemorate the struggles of the LGBTQ community.
-Alongside the rallies, parades and—especially during COVID-19—online events and personal displays of pride, messages of empowerment flood the media.
+Pride Month is a time to celebrate the progress, honor the achievements and commemorate the struggles of the LGBTQ+ community.
+Alongside the rallies, parades and advocacy events, messages of empowerment flood the media.

-The tobacco industry’s internal attitudes toward the LGBTQ community didn’t always match the positivity of its external messaging.
+The tobacco industry’s internal attitudes toward the LGBTQ+ community didn’t always match the positivity of its external messaging.
 As the Truth Initiative highlights, a mid-1990s marketing plan by R.J.
 Reynolds to target gay men and homeless people in the U.S. was called “Project SCUM.”
-A PMI document shows it also saw the LGBTQ population simply as a market with plenty of “growth potential.”
+A Philip Morris document shows it also saw the LGBTQ+ population simply as a market with plenty of growth potential.

-Tobacco companies continue their efforts to hook the LGBTQ community on tobacco.
-In the U.S., Lucky Strike advertised—in the style of a PSA—in the program of the 2001 Gay and Lesbian Alliance Against Defamation Media Awards, and in 2011 Camel ads aligned messages of Pride with its flavored snus products.
+Tobacco companies continued their efforts to hook the LGBTQ+ community on tobacco.
+In the U.S., Lucky Strike placed PSA-like ads in the program of the 2001 Gay and Lesbian Alliance Against Defamation Media Awards, and in 2011 Camel ads aligned messages of Pride with its flavored snus products.
 As part of a 2018 focus group in the U.S., interviewees reported having seen tobacco coupons and rebates being handed out at Pride events.

-The LGBTQ community remains a target for tobacco companies’ new products, too.
-After the launch of IQOS, PMI’s heated tobacco product, in the U.K., the company sponsored the health section of the Gay Star News and hosted a Pride afterparty which it advertised at IQOS shops in London.
+The LGBTQ+ community remains a target for tobacco companies’ new products, too.
+After the launch of IQOS, Philip Morris International (PMI)’s heated tobacco product, in the U.K., the company sponsored the health section of the Gay Star News and hosted a Pride afterparty which it advertised at IQOS shops in London.
 In July 2023, the IQOS stores in London will be “transformed” with “colour, balloons, and macaroons.”
 Philip Morris Limited also plans to host a post-Pride event called “Heat Your Pride,” evoking messaging related to what it calls its “heat-not-burn” tobacco products.
 Appearing almost as an afterthought, the company notes the event is for “adult smokers only.”

 So LGBTQ+ buyer beware.
-During Pride month and beyond, tobacco companies will probably adorn their social media accounts with rainbow colors to portray itself as a good partner to the LGBTQ community, but the reality is that its motives are addiction and profit, not pride.
+During Pride month and beyond, tobacco companies will probably adorn their social media accounts with rainbow colors to portray themselves as allies to the LGBTQ+ community.
+But the reality is that their motives are addiction and profit, not pride.